 - Compliance with local electrical codes and insurance requirements

-Commercial Electrical Maintenance Checklist Explained
+Commercial Electrical Maintenance Checklist: What to Include

 An effective maintenance checklist covers all major components of a commercial electrical system.
 While the exact requirements may vary depending on building size and usage, the following areas should be reviewed regularly as part of any comprehensive program.